poros/poros.github.io/about.md

 #### If you're looking for the computer guy
 Writing code and tinkering with computers for a living, writing code and tinkering with computers for fun.
 Also helping out a team of great people to do the same.

-Engineering Manager by day, Software/System/Reliability Engineer by night, keeps telling his mom that he's one of the computer people at Yelp.
-Mainly interested in distributed systems and stream processing, has a taste for open-source software.
+Engineering Manager by day, Software Engineer by night, keeps telling his mom that he's one of the computer people at Meta.
+Mainly interested in distributed systems, streaming and stream processing; has a taste for open-source software.

 Having accidentally stumbled upon a couple of degrees and diplomas in Computer Engineering between Italy and France, tries to keep his boring past locked up on [LinkedIn](https://www.linkedin.com/in/antonioverardi).